 Butter rub is commonly used when roasting meat, but it can also give your bread a shiny, golden crust.
 Simply mix the butter with flour, and combine it nicely.
 It can be used as an all-purpose rub or added to any other seasoning you want to use on your bread.

 If you’re looking for something richer and more sophisticated than regular washes, you should try brown butter.
 This wash is melted butter with a more accelerated flavour.
-As you cook the butter, it will have some brown specks, which is milk.
+As you cook the butter, it will have some brown specks.
 Applying this to bread can give them a shinier finish with an additional nutty aroma.

-Apricot jam is a pastry chefs favourite.
-Warm-up some in a small cup in the microwave with a dash of water and it has so many uses.
-Make a savoury loaf shiny and sweet, enhance a sweet bread or pastry, use to stick flaked nuts or almonds to the bread.
+Apricot jam is a pastry chef’s favourite.
+Warm some jam in a small cup in the microwave.
+Once boiling, add a dash of water and stir to a thin, shiny consistency.
+It has so many uses!
+Make a savoury loaf shiny and sweet, enhance a sweet bread or pastry, and use it to stick flaked nuts or almonds to the croissants.
 Apricot jam is perfect!

 Perfect for hot cross buns at Easter!
-Boil some sugar water in a bowl, add apples (you can use peelings and cores if you want to use the apples in the hot x buns).
+Boil some sugar water in a bowl, and add apples (you can use peelings and cores).
 Simmer with a vanilla pod and mulled wine spices for 1 hour.
 Add a bottle of cider and continue to simmer until the glaze thickens up.
 Adjust sweetness to taste.

-There are a couple of ways on how to apply a glaze or wash to your bread:
+There are a couple of ways how to apply a glaze or wash to your bread:

 They’re usually made out of animal hair or nylon, but plastic ones are also available.
 You can simply dab the brush on your glaze and brush it onto your bread thoroughly.
 Wider brushes like this one make applications much quicker.

-Dip or soak some folded up kitchen towel in the glaze and use this to apply it to the bread.
-This provides an even coverage however regular dippings and applications will be required so expect this method to take a while if you have a lot of bread to glaze – if you only have a few loaves it’s perfect!
+Dip a folded piece of kitchen towel in the glaze and rub it over the bread.
+This provides an even coverage however regular dipping and applications will be required so expect this method to take a while if you have a lot of bread to glaze – if you only have a few loaves it’s perfect!

 A spray bottle is also a good way to add glaze to bread.
-You can use different types of food-safe spray bottles, but be sure to keep the nozzle safe from being clogged with flour or other dry ingredients.
-Store any bun glaze or even egg wash in a spray mister -if you use enough of it!
+You can use different types of food-safe spray bottles, but keep the nozzle safe from being clogged by not using it with glazes that contain flour or dry ingredients.

 Dropping some glaze over your bread is quicker than brushing it all over the surface, yet the likelihood of adding too much glaze is high.
 I wouldn’t use this method unless you are trying a particular technique.
 You can use a measuring cup with rounded edges to get more circular drops of glaze on the bread.

 If you’re out of any options, you can use your fingers to apply your glaze.
-This will also be good when you’re trying to apply a dry product like a butter rub.
-If you’re going to apply wet glazes you might struggle.
-Always aim for a thin layer and spread it evenly over the surface of your bread.
+This will work when applying a dry product like a butter rub.
+If you’re going to apply wet glazes you will struggle.
+Aim for a thin layer and spread it evenly over the surface of your bread.

 The majority of toppings such as seeds, cheese, and oats should be applied to the bread dough right after it is shaped.
 For maximum coverage, wet either the seeds or the shaped dough with a water mister.
 Then roll the dough into the seeds.
 This will evenly coat your bread, ready for proofing.

-Adding salt to an egg wash that is going to be applied to the bread before baking is beneficial.
+Adding salt to an egg wash that is going to be applied right before baking is beneficial.
 The longer an egg wash with salt is exposed to air, the quicker it deteriorates.
 If applying an egg wash to bread before it is to be proofed, it is best not to add salt.